 - In the Notification Configuration section, add email addresses of recipients to receive a notification if the integration enters a permanent error state.

-These addresses can be Distribution Lists or Distribution Groups, and will receive an alert when the integration requires manual intervention to return to a connected state.
-An example scenario would be the API keys for Falcon no longer being valid.
+These addresses can be Distribution Lists or Distribution Groups and will receive an alert when the integration requires manual intervention to return to a connected state.
+An example scenario would be the API Keys for Falcon no longer being valid.

 Comments